 Pass on free access to Sumday's training, software and accounting support, to every company you lend to, or invest in.
 Improve the quality of your data, while brining your portfolio along for the journey.

 We do things a little differently

-We're not going to charge you a small fortune to multiply your spend data by some averages and call it a carbon footprint.
-Sumday empowers you internal team and your external accountants to do the carbon accounting, properly.
+Sumday empowers your internal team and your external accountants to do the carbon accounting, properly.
 We also provide tangible support for you to start replacing averages with actuals by supporting your portfolio companies and customers.

 Things you'll love

 Training to help your team understand not just the how, but the why of carbon accounting